-ELIE WIESEL is the author of more than fifty books, both fiction and nonfiction.
-He is a recipient of the United States Congressional Gold Medal, the Presidential Medal of Freedom, the French Legion of Honor’s Grand-Croix, an honorary knighthood of the… More about Elie Wiesel
+Elie Wiesel was the author of more than 50 books, both fiction and nonfiction.
+He was a recipient of the United States Congressional Gold Medal, the Presidential Medal of Freedom, the French Legion of Honor’s Grand Croix, an honorary knighthood of… More about Elie Wiesel

 Ebook | $12.99